International students Student visa - Supporting documents guidance

 This information is for Dependant applicants in and outside the UK.

-You must also have £680 for each month of visa granted from the date of application, with a maximum of up to 9 months (£6120), for each dependant submitting their application with yours.
+Dependant applicants must have £680 for each month of visa granted from the date of application, with a maximum of up to 9 months (£6120), for each dependant submitting their application with yours.

-To calculate this, you need to know how long your visa will be granted for.
+To calculate this, you need to know for how long the visa will be granted.

 How do I calculate my dependant's maintenance?